-Bring in a guest speaker from an auto insurance agency, transit or a taxi company to talk to the students.
+• Bring in a guest speaker from an auto insurance agency, transit or a taxi company to talk to the students.

-How does choosing an appropriate mode of transportation make a difference to your spending?
+- How does choosing an appropriate mode of transportation make a difference to your spending? - How did choosing an appropriate mode of transportation make a difference to your spending?